edtr-io/edtr-io/api/ui.api.md

 import { FontAwesomeIconProps } from '@fortawesome/react-fontawesome';
 import { IconDefinition } from '@fortawesome/fontawesome-svg-core';
 import * as React from 'react';
-import styled from 'styled-components';
+import * as StyledComponents from 'styled-components';
 import { ThemeProps as ThemeProps_2 } from 'styled-components';
-import { ThemeProviderProps } from 'styled-components';

 // @public
 export function createEditorUiTheme<K extends keyof EditorUiTheme>(key: K, createDefaultTheme: EditorUiThemeFactory<K>): (theme: {